 Measure and mix the resin and hardener before pouring out the mixture in one go and if required using a spreader to ensure full coverage.
-Don't forget to double pot the mixture.
-Then prepare a cover for the barrier box to make sure that no tiny particles of dirt or dust that may be in the air can get on to the curing resin.
+Then prepare a cover for the barrier box to make sure that no tiny particles of dirt or dust that may be in the air can get into the curing resin.

-Now leave the resin to fully cure.
+Then leave the resin to fully cure.
 This will take at least 24 hours, but if you can leave it for longer it is advisable.
-We left this table for 48 hours before being checked and then demoulded.
-9. Removing the Barriers Before removing the barriers make sure that you check using a gloved finger that the 4th and final stage has fully cured.
+This table was left for 48 hours before being checked and then demoulded.
+9. Removing the Barriers Before removing the barriers make sure that you check that the resin has fully cured.
 Be patient at this stage and make sure the resin is fully hardened.
-If the resin is fully cured you will not be able to make a mark with your thumbnail no matter how hard you try.
+You can check this by pressing your gloved thumbnail into the resin - if it is fully cured you will not be able to make a mark no matter how hard you try.
 You can then remove the barriers and baseboard.